firefinancialservices/slate/source/index.md

 Parameter | Description
 --------- | -----------
-`externalAccountId` | This is the ID of the external account Id to be returned.
+`externalAccountId` | This is the ID of the external account to be returned.

 ## Delete an External Bank Account